 Once the children move past phase/ phonic level 6 (often in Year 3), they move onto our other reading books that are sorted into reading stages.

 We offer Phonics and Early Reading Information Sessions in every academic year.
 In Term 2 2022, we delivered an information session on Supersonic Phonic Friends to all parents.
+In Spring term we welcomed parents in to take part in phonics lessons to find out how we teach our lessons and how they can support at home.

 We use a pre-cursive and cursive handwriting style and teach the children this from Reception.
 We use an online scheme called Letter Join and all parents and children can access this at home as well as in school.
 A link to this can be found in the Home Learning Hub.
 If children struggle with fine motor skills, it may be that we focus on activities to support their progress in this before we move them on to handwriting.